- Skeletal system

 The thalamus is located beneath the corpus callosum.
 Its superior surface is associated with the stria terminalis and is covered by a thin sheet of white matter called stratum zonale.
 The medial surface of the thalamus forms the lateral wall of the third ventricle.
 The lateral surface separates the thalamus from the basal ganglia, and it is also covered by a thin white tissue layer called the external medullary lamina.
 The inferior surface is associated with the hypothalamus.

 The hypothalamus is located anterior to and below the thalamus and forms the ventral part of the diencephalon.
-Inferiorly, it connects to the pituitary gland by the infundibulum.
-The hypothalamus is divided into three zones: medial, lateral, and periventricular.
-Its medial zone forms part of the third ventricle's lateral wall.
+It is divided into three zones: medial, lateral, and periventricular.
+The medial zone forms part of the third ventricle's lateral wall.
 The hypothalamus houses four groups of nuclei: the preoptic, supraoptic, infundibular, and mammillary nuclei.